JD505/C--project/README.md

 # C--project
-some files of a C# project
+some files from a C# project